 Collodetrinite: a vitrinitic groundmass with liptinite, inertinite, and mineral fragments.
 (Medium rank bituminous coal, Delmas Colliery, Witbank Coalfield, South Africa).

-Vitrodetrinite: where the vitrinite occurs as fragments; there is no apparent orientation.This maceral type is very rare in southern African coals.
+Vitrodetrinite: the vitrinite occurs as fragments; there is no apparent orientation.This maceral type is very rare in southern African coals.
 (Medium rank bituminous coal, Delmas Colliery, Witbank Coalfield, South Africa).

 PLATE 6: MACERAL GROUP: VITRINITE; Maceral Subgroup: Detrovitrinite; Maceral: Collodetrinite

-By definition, collodetrinite is a maceral of the vitrinite group of macerals representing a mottled vitrinitic groundmass binding other coal components (Plate 5), while collotelinite represents homogenous, structureless vitrinite (Plate 3).
+By definition, collodetrinite is a maceral of the vitrinite group, representing a mottled vitrinitic groundmass binding other coal components (Plate 5), while collotelinite represents homogeneous, structureless vitrinite (Plate 3).
 However, Plate 6 shows a mottled vitrinite not binding any other coal components, and exhibiting structure of sorts.
 It may be that the above images are telinite (cell walls) (Plate 2) infilled by collotelinite (Plates 3 and 4), or gelinite (Plate 7), where the material has become highly compressed and distorted.
-Telinite can exhibit mottling in low rank coals according to the ICCP (2001) publication on vitrinite.
-What is evident is that, with the use of high precision objective lenses coupled with advanced digital cameras, it is possible to obtain far more detail on the macerals than has previously been possible.
+Telinite can exhibit mottling in low-rank coals according to the ICCP (2001) publication on vitrinite.
+What is evident is that, with the use of high-precision objective lenses coupled with advanced digital cameras, it is possible to obtain far more detail on the macerals than has previously been possible.
 This may create confusion as to where to place the maceral in the classification.
-The images in this plate the cell wall structure is very fine, and an overall mottled appearance is apparent; hence termed collodetrinite due the lack of any other suitable classification.
+In the images in this plate, the cell wall structure is very fine, and an overall mottled appearance is apparent; hence these specimens are termed collodetrinite due the lack of any other suitable classification.

 Plate